jpc-hpe/my_nvim_config/README.md

 - To modify the default configuration of a plugin that LazyVim provides
 - To disable a plugin that LazyVim provides by default (by setting `enabled = false`)

 Files in that folder are only loaded in they end in `.lua`.
-You can therefore keep files with other names like `.lua.deactivated` so you can activate by simply renaming them.
+You can therefore keep files with other names like `.lua.no` so you can activate by simply renaming them.

 ### noice (bring back the command line)